Converting

 Users struggled with too many detail options

-Users frequently got stuck & dropped off while filling out detail options that they may have been irrelevant to their event.
+Users frequently slowed down or got stuck while filling in event details that may be unconfirmed, slow to source, or irrelevant to their event.

 02